Our mission is to provide education, training, and a variety of services to citizens of the Commonwealth of Virginia with intellectual disabilities.

 THE RIGHT LEADERSHIP

 Our dedicated staff is the energy and passion behind our programs.
 Read about our senior team here.

 In addition, our board members bring wisdom, experience, and enthusiasm to decision-making for SVCR’s future.
 We are grateful to all of our volunteer board, including:

 - Matthew Bradley, Immediate Past President

 - Kelly Kremer, Secretary

 - A. Katherine Gregg, Assistant Treasurer

-- Kelly Kremer, Director
+- Mary Hall, Director